 This pillar encapsulates key transformational initiatives that Banfield is engaged in.
 We will not mention the initiatives here for NDA and confidentiality reasons, but the outcomes will be disclosed when appropriate.

 I am personally looking forward to significant innovations at Banfield.
-I am thrilled to be part of such a great company with so many passionate and loving staff.
-As we continuously innovate and help transform the world of pet care, we will share our work and our passion.
+I am thrilled to be part of such a great company with many passionate and loving staff.
+As we continuously innovate and help transform the world of pet care, we will share our work and passion.
 Let’s innovate in bits and bytes!